 \subsection{Normalizing Flow as a preconditioner}

-While the core of DLMC is NF based density gradient, the same NF can be used for additional convergence acceleration towards the target.
-The proposed algorithm is gradient based, and can be slow when the condition number of the problem is high.
+While the core of DLMC is the NF based density gradient, the same NF can be used for additional convergence acceleration towards the target.
+The proposed algorithm can be slow when the condition number of the problem is high.
 A typical solution is to precondition with a covariance matrix, which mimics the global curvature of the problem.
 This becomes more difficult if the curvature is position dependent.
-NF can address this problem by warping the space in which we perform the optimization: this warping or transport map maps spatially varying curvature to the latent space where the curvature is constant and isotropic \citep{parno2018transport,hoffman2019neutra}.
-We can implement DLMC in the NF latent space $\bi{z}$, where the target density distribution $p(\bi{x}|\bi{y})$ is transformed into
+NFs can address this problem by warping the space in which we perform the optimization.
+This warping maps spatially varying curvature to the latent space where the curvature is constant and isotropic \citep{parno2018transport,hoffman2019neutra}.
+We can implement DLMC in the NF latent space $\bi{z}$, where the target distribution $p(\bi{x}|\bi{y})$ is transformed into

 where $J(\bi{z})=\left|\det \left(\frac{\partial \bi{f}^{-1}(\bi{z})}{\partial \bi{z}}\right)\right|$ is the absolute value of the Jacobian determinant.
 We can define the potential in latent space as

 If we can evaluate $\bi{\nabla{U}}(\bi{x})$ using methods such as auto-differentiation and if the NF Jacobian is also differentiable we can also evaluate the gradient in latent space $\bi{z}$ as